 New!
 SafeSport update for required training:

-Beginning Jan.
-1, 2022, SafeSport training is required for all active USA Water Ski & Wake Sports members (18 years of age or older) and is essential in creating a safer environment for our competitors.
+SafeSport training is required for all active USA Water Ski & Wake Sports members (18 years of age or older) who compete or participate in sanctioned tournaments or have regular contact with any athlete or other Participant who is a minor and is essential in creating a safer environment for our competitors.

 Reporting or Questions?